Music Therapy

 — Aaron Shragge, Creative Art Therapist in New York, NY

-— Ariel Green, Licensed Professional Counselor Associate
+— Beth Kaufman, Licensed Professional Counselor in Staunton, VA

 Music therapy is the strategic use of music toward a non-musical goal.
 I am a board-certified music therapist working with music therapy since 9/11.
 As I advanced my training into a doctoral degree in clinical psychology I have focused on using music therapy for anxiety management.
 I specialize in musician’s mental health.
 I have a unique perspective to welcome client’s music into sessions to access their full selves.